-2020 tests if Dems can win enough black voters without Obama
+2020 election to test if Dems can draw multiracial coalition

 The upcoming presidential campaign offers a critical test for Democrats of whether they can ever again rely on the multiracial coalition that helped propel Obama to the White House twice.
 Young black voters like Holmes are critical to that effort, especially in states like Michigan, which Democrats lost by just over 10,000 votes in 2016, ceding a state that hadn’t backed a Republican since 1988.
 Reclaiming it, along with Pennsylvania and Wisconsin, would put Democrats on a firmer path to the presidency.

-Black voters are the base of the Democratic Party, and its most consistent and loyal voting bloc.
-Blacks voted in record numbers for Obama in 2008 and 2012, and overwhelmingly supported Clinton in 2016.
+Black voters are the base of the Democratic Party and its most consistent and loyal voting bloc.
+Black people voted in record numbers for Obama in 2008 and 2012 and overwhelmingly supported Hillary Clinton in 2016.

-But nationally, the African American turnout rate dropped 7 percentage points in 2016 from its record high during Obama’s 2012 reelection, according to U.S. Census data.
+But nationally, the African American turnout rate dropped 7 percentage points in 2016 from its record high during Obama’s 2012 reelection, according to U.S. Census Bureau data.
 Other groups did not see a comparable decrease — white turnout increased slightly while Latinos held steady.

 Bernard Fraga, a political science professor at Indiana University, wrote a book on turnout last year.
-He attributes the drop in black voter turnout to several factors, including Russian interference in the election, tactical errors by Hillary Clinton’s Democratic presidential campaign and less enthusiasm for voting for someone other than Obama.
+He attributes the drop in black voter turnout to several factors, including Russian interference in the election, tactical errors by Clinton’s Democratic presidential campaign and less enthusiasm for voting for someone other than Obama.
 But he said the most important thing Democratic candidates can do is prove to black voters that they’ll work for their support.

 “It’s not one single thing, but what it points to is Democrats can’t just take black turnout for granted,” Fraga said.

 Democrats insist they’ll reverse the decline in 2020.
-They’re already spending significant time in Michigan, holding their second presidential debate next week in Detroit.
+They’re already spending significant time in Michigan, holding their second set of presidential debates next week in Detroit.
 Many candidates were in town on Wednesday to address the NAACP’s annual convention, where they outlined their agendas for black communities.

 Several contenders are making explicit appeals to black voters and blasting their rivals as weak on issues related to civil rights.
 California Sen. Kamala Harris, one of the two leading black candidates in the contest, slammed former Vice President Joe Biden during the first debate for his opposition to busing in the 1970s.
 The other black candidate, New Jersey Sen. Cory Booker, is warning that the party needs a nominee who can turn out minorities who skipped 2016.